Would you like to see a simulation of your breast? It’s quite simple.

 Are there various kinds of prostheses?

-Yes: the protheses on the market today differ in form and content.
+Yes: the prostheses on the market today differ in form and content.
 The surgeon will explain which one is most suitable for your case.
-Usually, anatomically shaped silicon gel prostheses are used to give a more natural appearance and consistence to the breast.
+Usually, anatomically shaped silicone gel prostheses are used to give a more natural appearance and consistency to the breast.

-Absolutely yes: The protheses we use are very resistant and it is possible to do all kinds of activities without any restriction.
-Moreover, among all the studies ever done on breast protheses, there has never been shown any correlation between the implanted protheses and breast diseases.
-Women with protheses are able to nurse and to complete all radiological and echographic breast imaging procedures without problems.
+Absolutely yes: The prostheses we use are very resistant and it is possible to do all kinds of activities without any restriction.
+Moreover, among all the studies ever done on breast prostheses, there has never been shown any correlation between the implanted prostheses and breast diseases.
+Women with prostheses are able to nurse and to complete all radiological and echographic breast imaging procedures without problems.

 Breast augmentation is the procedure, which aims to restore volume and to give a lovely form to the breast.
-Naturally this procedure requires implanting of a prosthesis.
+Naturally, this procedure requires implanting a prosthesis.
 Two types of prostheses exist on the market: the prostheses with an anatomical form and those with a round form.
 The prosthetic quality is the same.
-Naturally, there is a difference in the form, depending upon the patient’s taste and the surgeon’s advice.
+Naturally, there is a difference in the form, depending on the patient’s taste and the surgeon’s advice.

-The breast augmentation procedure is usually done under general anasthesia and the prothesis is positioned under the pectoral muscle in what is called a dual plane and access is gained through a mere 4 centimetre incision which can be positioned: at the level of the inframammary fold, at the periareolar level, or in some cases in the axilla.
-This type of surgical procedure usually requires a 24 hour recovery in day surgery.
+The breast augmentation procedure is usually done under general anesthesia and the prosthesis is positioned under the pectoral muscle in what is called a dual plane and access is gained through a mere 4 centimetre incision which can be positioned: at the level of the inframammary fold, at the periareolar level, or in some cases in the axilla.
+This type of surgical procedure usually requires a 24-hour recovery in day surgery.
 From the end of the breast augmentation procedure, the patient will wear an elasticized bra which must continue to be worn for about 7-10 days day and night.

 In the same 7-10 day period following the procedure, it is best to avoid putting stress on the arms and their muscles, but already a month after the procedure the results can be considered complete and definitive.
 It is advised to resume sports activities around two months after the procedure.